 To reduce the potential for community transmission of COVID-19 and in accordance with all official recommendations, guidelines and mandates, the District closed its facilities with respect to in-person instruction in March 2020.
 Thereafter, distance learning was implemented, which extended through the end of the 2019-20 academic year.
-The District commenced the 2020-21 academic year in distance learning, and eventually provided a hybrid of in-person and remote learning.
-The 2021-22 and 2022-23 academic years commenced in person with an independent study option in accordance with legal requirements.
+The 2020-21 academic year commenced in distance learning mode but a portion of the academic year was a hybrid of inperson and remote learning.
+The 2021-22 academic year commenced in person with an independent study option in accordance with legal requirements, and the same is expected for the academic year 2022-23.

-The District has received and/or been allocated a total combined amount of approximately \$150 million from combined State and federal programs to address expenses arising from the
+The District has received and/or been allocated a total combined amount of over \$150 million from combined State and federal programs to address expenses arising from the COVID pandemic.
+These funds will be spent in accordance with applicable guidelines, generally by no later than September 30.
+2024.